-The Career Center at California State University, San Bernardino empowers students and recent alumni to develop a lifelong skillset for an ever-changing labor market through exploration, programming, and experiential learning opportunities to meet their personal and professional goals.
+The Career Center empowers students and recent alumni to develop a lifelong skillset for an ever-changing labor market through exploration, programming, and experiential learning opportunities to meet their personal and professional goals.
 The center provides resources and programs as well as future employment and/or internship opportunities and offers counseling and professional development workshops to assist with preparation of resume, interview skills, and internship opportunities.